-- 1. Eligible applicants are offered an appointment at their choice of available provider within the MDHHS/PIHP and CMHSP contract-required standard timeframes. - 2.
-Medicaid beneficiaries who do not meet criteria for specialty supports and services are referred to their Medicaid Health Plans or Medicaid fee-for-service providers. - 3.
-Applicants who are not eligible for Medicaid or MIChild mental health and substance abuse services, nor meet the priority population to be served via criteria in the Michigan Mental Health Code or the Michigan Public Health Code for substance abuse services, are referred to alternative mental health and substance abuse treatment services available in the community.
+- Eligible applicants are offered an appointment at their choice of available provider within the MDHHS/PIHP and CMHSP contract-required standard timeframes. - Medicaid beneficiaries who do not meet criteria for specialty supports and services are referred to their

+Medicaid Health Plans or Medicaid fee-for-service providers.

+- Applicants who are not eligible for Medicaid or MIChild mental health and substance abuse services, nor meet the priority population to be served via criteria in the Michigan Mental Health Code or the Michigan Public Health Code for substance abuse services, are referred to alternative mental health and substance abuse treatment services available in the community. - Information about non-behavioral health resources is made available to individuals as requested and appropriate.

 SUBJECT CHAPTER SECTION SUBJECT

 Access to Services 05 01 01

 CHAPTER SECTION

-Clinical Practice Guidelines Access to Service ces
+Clinical Practice Guidelines Access to Serv vices